iIsmailDogan/DataAnalysisCodes/README.md

 # DataAnalysisCodes
-These are my project I developed during my training at Openclassrooms.
+These are my projects that I had developed during training at Openclassrooms.
+Click on 'View Code' please.